TYBies/InvoiceTool/README.md

 # InvoiceTool
-this is an invoice tool designed to be integrated into an existing Accounting and Book Keeping Platform (e.g Quickbook, Freshbook etc))
+This is an invoice tool designed to be integrated into an existing Accounting and Book Keeping Platform (e.g Quickbook, Freshbook etc))